Reinforcement Learning for Infinite-Dimensional Systems: Reinforcement Learning for Parameterized Systems via Moment Parameterization

-\begin{remark} Note that the moment kernelized system in \eqref{eq:moment_system} always consists of countably many components, even though the parameterized system in \eqref{eq:ensemble} may represent a continuum of (uncountably many) intelligent agents.
-This implies that the moment kernelization not only defines a kernel parameterization but also a model reduction for parameterized systems.
-This feature of the moment kernelization will be fully exploited in the development of the RL framework for learning optimal policies of parameterized systems. \end{remark}
+\begin{remark} Note that the moment kernelized system in \eqref{eq:moment_system} always consists of countably many components, even though the parameterized ensemble system in \eqref{eq:ensemble} may be composed of a continuum of (uncountably many) intelligent agents.
+This implies that the moment kernelization not only defines a kernel parameterization but also provides model reduction for parameterized systems.
+This feature will be fully exploited in the development of the filtrated RL architecture for learning optimal policies of parameterized systems. \end{remark}